Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 ### Special Screens

 A special screen is demonstrated which has a key layout specific to an application.
-This screen is selected using the orange �Z� on the header bar.
+This screen is selected using the orange "Z" on the header bar.

 # Using the Virtual Keyboard